 The chicken pieces are cooked whole, then shredded in the sauce before serving.
 Not into tiny pieces, just torn slightly.
 You could chop up the pieces before cooking if you wanted, I’m sure the flavour would not change.
 The recipe calls for chicken thighs which are my favourite part of a chicken.
-Again, breast meat would be fine.
-Since it’s cooked in a sauce you don’t have to worry about the meat drying out which can happen with chicken breasts.
+Breast meat would be fine though because of all that delicious sauce.
+No worries about dry meat.

 Just before serving, stir in some yogurt and save some for garnish.
 For best results use room temperature yogurt to help prevent curdling when added to the hot sauce.

 I checked some other recipes for Chicken Paprikash and most use sour cream and tomatoes instead of marinara sauce and yogurt.
 Some include peppers and some don’t.
 Some use whole pieces of chicken.
 Most have onions instead of shallots.
 It really doesn’t matter.
 The common denominator though for all the recipes is buttered egg noodles.
 This recipe is the version provided by Publix.

 Here’s the recipe:

 - 2 lb boneless skinless chicken thighs about 6